PhD in English

 All students pursuing a PhD degree in English are required to demonstrate either advanced-level proficiency in one language or intermediate-level reading proficiency in two languages.
 Languages chosen must have relevance to literary studies in English; the Director of Graduate Studies determines which languages are appropriate to fulfill the requirement.
 The language requirement must be fulfilled before the PhD qualifying oral examination is scheduled.

-Advanced language proficiency can only be demonstrated by achieving a score of 650 on the SAT II language test.
 A student wishing to fulfill advanced proficiency in a language for which there is no available examination should consult the Director of Graduate Studies.

 A student who successfully completes a literature course at the graduate level in a foreign language can count the course toward the 16-course requirement for the PhD.